mslinn/sbt-ethereum-docs/gitbook/overview.md

 `eth-command-line` / `sbt-ethereum` can work with any Ethereum node.
 If no environment variable called `ETH_INFURA_TOKEN` is defined, the `eth-command-line` build configuration checks for an environment variable called `ETH_DEFAULT_NODE`.
 If it is defined, its value is used verbatim to define the Ethereum node to connect to.
-When you are ready to run your own node and sync it to the blockchain, you should store your node's URL in `ETH_DEFAULT_NODE`.
+When you are ready to run your own node and sync it to the blockchain, you should store your node's URL in `ETH_DEFAULT_NODE`, like this:

+    export ETH_DEFAULT_NODE="http://mynode.domain.com:8545/"

 ### Using the Default Ethereum Node
 If neither the environment variable called `ETH_INFURA_TOKEN` or the environment variable called `ETH_DEFAULT_NODE` are defined, the default Ethereum node is used: